Breakfast in Montana – A Podcast about Montana Books

 But Montana’s strong reputation was mostly built on the backs of wonderful writers who were grew up in Montana, writers like A.B.
 Guthrie, Dorothy Johnson, Ivan Doig, and Norman Maclean.

-Breakfast in Montana is a podcast where two Montana writers, Russell Rowland and Aaron Parrett, discuss two Montana books per episode, in an effort to explore what it is about this state that inspires so much incredible literature.
-In each episode, Rowland and Parrett will discuss one book from the past and one contemporary book, in hopes of giving some of the rising stars more of a platform for their work, as well as bringing new life to some books that are in danger of being forgotten.
+Breakfast in Montana is a podcast where two Montana writers, Russell Rowland and Charles Finn discuss two Montana books per episode, in an effort to explore what it is about this state that inspires so much incredible literature.
+In each episode, Rowland and Finn interview a contemporary Montana writer, and then pair them up with a writer that they have found influential to their own work.